 The Journaling Approach

 We don’t question our mental models because our habitual responses to circumstances become so ingrained over time that we think it’s just the way we are.
-Rao asks us to write them down and tracking our self talk to get an idea of what’s really happening in the world according to us.
+Rao asks us to write them down and track our self talk to get an idea of what’s really happening in the world according to us.

 Once we write down the mental models that generate dis-ease in our lives, we can begin to analyze whether or not they’re the best available perception of the facts.
 If we can come up with another plausible mental model based on the same set of facts, we can remove the sources of dis-ease in our lives one mental model at a time.